Bilateral Relations

 • Vice President Shri M. Venkaiah Naidu, visited Estonia on 20-21 August, 2019.

-• Prime Minister of Estonia, Mr. Andrus Ansip visited India for a private visit from 16-17 July, 2012 enroute to Afghanistan.
+• Prime Minister of Estonia, Mr. Andrus Ansip visited India, on a private visit, on 16-17 July, 2012 enroute to Afghanistan.

 • President Mr. Lennart-Georg Meri made a State visit to India in February 1999.